wp-plugins/sticky-menu-or-anything-on-scroll/readme.txt

 = I selected a class/ID in the settings screen, but the element doesn't stick when I scroll downs.
 Why not? = Make sure that if you select the element by its classname, it is preceded by a dot (e.g. ".main-menu"), and if you select it by its ID, that it's preceded by a pound/hash/number sign (e.g. "#main-menu").
 Also, make sure there is only ONE element on the page with the selector you're using.
 If there is none, or more than one element that matches your selector, nothing will happen.

+= I'm having some issues on mobile (or other responsive themes).
+Some themes use some JavaScript to dynamically create elements (menus, mostly) for mobile sites.
+With this method, a menu doesn't exist in the HTML source code upon page load, but is created on the fly some time after the page is fully loaded.
+Since the Sticky Anything plugin only works with elements that are present in the HTML source code, this can cause issues.
+There is an experimental version of the plugin that addresses this issue, but it is not public since most themes do not use this method (and other plugins may rely on having the sticky menu present before they load).
+If you are interested in trying this version, please get in touch with me through http://www.senff.com/ and I will be happy to provide you this version, along with some help.

 = Still doesn't work.
 What could be wrong? =
 Check the "Debug Mode" checkbox in the plugin's settings.
 Reload the page and you may see errors in your browser's console window.
 If you've used a selector that returns zero elements on the page, OR more than one, it will be shown.